trndnhan/Facial-Deepfake-Detection-with-ViT-and-CNN/README.md

 # Facial-Deepfake-Detection-with-ViT-and-ResNet50 🎭🔍
 _This repository is part of my thesis project on deepfake detection using Vision Transformers (ViT) and Convolutional Neural Networks (CNN), both with and without Low-Rank Adaptation (LoRA)._

+_💜 This project has not finished yet, make sure to check this repo once in a while for further updates.
+I will update the training progress in the notebook file everyday and the evaluation statistic and graph after each epoch._

 ----------